-Column, After all, a water column of 5,000 mm or more is considered a premium.
+After all, a water column of 5,000 mm or more is considered a premium.
 These tents are waterproof even in extreme weather.
 Whether in the far north or in rainy regions, with 5,000 mm you rarely have trouble.
-But: This “premium” is also paid for by the manufacturers.
+But: This premium is also paid for by the manufacturers.

-Attention: Premium is not a must.
-3,000 mm water column means that 3 m (!)
-Of water can “stand” on your tent.
+- Attention: Premium is not a must.
+A 3,000 mm water column means that 3 m of water can stand on your tent.
 The tent is still tight.
 Because it’s about hydrostatic pressure.

 If you want to be on the safe side while camping or hiking, pay attention to a water column of at least 3,000 mm.
 5,000 mm and more are only necessary for the far north or in rainy corners.
-More?
-You read that right because you will also find tents with 10,000 mm WS.
+You will also find tents with 10,000 mm water column.
 But if you’re not going on an expedition to the North or South Pole, you don’t need such a high value.
-With 3,000 mm WS, you are flexible and safe.
+With 3,000 mm, you are flexible and safe.